We Need Your Input

 - Align with GCP, ICH, & EU requirements

-The Clinical Content & Reuse team actively engages with industry stakeholders, investigators, study coordinators, members of Institutional Review Boards (IRBs), Institutional Ethics Committees (IECs), the TransCelerate CRO Forum, and regulatory authorities for input and feedback into the Clinical Template Suite (CTS).
+The Clinical Content & Reuse team actively engaged with industry stakeholders, investigators, study coordinators, members of Institutional Review Boards (IRBs), Institutional Ethics Committees (IECs), the TransCelerate CRO Forum, and regulatory authorities for input and feedback into the Clinical Template Suite (CTS).
 Since May 2017, the CPT has aligned its structure with the common protocol template launched by the U.S. Food and Drug Administration (FDA) and National Institutes of Health (NIH) to improve ease of review.

 The templates include a common structure, proposed text, and libraries of regulator-accepted endpoint definitions that align with Clinical Data Interchange Standards Consortium (CDISC) Therapeutic Area (TA) data standards.
 The harmonized structure and model content aim to reduce complexity and maintain consistency while easing review and interpretation by IRBs, IECs, and Health Authorities across the lifecycle of a clinical trial.